agupt013/akt/README.md

 ## Implementation Details

 Our implementation is in PyTorch [1] with python 3.6.7.
-We train all our model on GeForce RTX 2080 Ti gpus.
+We train all our model on GeForce RTX 2080 Ti GPUs.
 This implementation currently uses one gpu and can be modified to use multiple gpus for large batch size.